dpwiese/personal-website/content/posts/typescript-crc-calculator.md

 To satisfy these goals, I initially wrote a single HTML page with embedded JavaScript and CSS amounting to under a hundred lines.
 The CRC calculation algorithm is very well documented and simple implementations can be found in nearly every language, making the implementation of the algorithm quite straightfoward.
-For example, the <a href="https://www.tahapaksu.com/crc/" target="_blank">tahapaksu.com Online CRC Calculation</a> page used the few lines of JavaScript needed to calculate a CRC-32 (as well as several other) checksum.
+For example, the [tahapaksu.com Online CRC Calculation](https://www.tahapaksu.com/crc/) page used the few lines of JavaScript needed to calculate a CRC-32 (as well as several other) checksum.

 After this first pass I quickly became uncomfortable working with the CRC-32 algorithm without types, as the functions were using hex strings, typed arrays, numbers, and more, which quickly became difficult to keep track of.
 I also wanted to an easy way to test the few functions required to ingest the data enter by the user and calculate the CRC-32.